yuyangzhan-econ/yuyangzhan-econ.github.io/_pages/about.md

 - Sept.
 2022 - June 2026: Bachelor of Economics, Renmin University of China (expected)

 ### Non-Degree Programs
 - Sept.
-2024 - January 2026: MicroMasters Program in Data, Economics, and Design of Policy, Massachusetts Institute of Technology (expected)
+2024 - January 2026: MicroMasters Program in Data, Economics, and Design of Policy, Massachusetts Institute of Technology
 - July 2024: International Summer Institute, Oriel College, University of Oxford

 ## Honors and Awards